voaabc/data/_posts/2020-06-27-What-is-a-Container-Image.md

 ---
 layout: post
 title: What is a Container Image?
-categories: Container
+categories: Docker
-tags: Container Image
+tags: Docker Image
 ---

 * content